 - Meetings may be called by the on stream Director, to be held at any time and place to be determined by the on stream Director, provided that at least seven (7) days notice of such a meeting be received by each Funding Council member.
 No error in giving notice of any meeting of the Funding Council shall invalidate such a meeting, or make void any proceedings taken thereat.
 Any Funding Council member may at any time, waive notice of any such meeting;

-- There shall be at least one (1) meeting of the Funding Council per term and meetings shall be open to the members of the Endowment Fund and shall be advertised to the satisfaction of the Board of Directors seven (7) days in advance.
+- There shall be at least one (1) meeting of the Funding Council per term and meetings shall be open to the members of the Endowment Fund except for when funding deliberations are being done.

 - The procedure for meetings is as follows:

 - The chairperson shall address the state of the Endowment Fund;